inianantony/PortfolioManager/README.md

 - View the list of Clients
 - View Portfolio of individual client
-    - High level summary of net worth, asset and liabilities
+    - High level summary of net worth, assets worth and liabilities
     - A graph showing the net asset growth over the last 10 days
-    - A chart showing the net asset contribution from each asset entity
+    - A chart showing the net asset contribution from each equity
-    - Profit and Loss calculation from equity
+    - Equity's Profit and Loss calculation
     - List of equity transactions made by the client
     - Download the profit and loss report as CSV file

 ## Architecture

 - The backend is built using `.net framework 4.8 MVC`
-- The app is architectured usind `DDD` in mind
+- The app is architectured using `Domain Centric Design` in mind
 - Thers is `no authentication` feature added to make the app simple
 - The web layer is using `Razor` syntax for simplicity
 - The app uses `file based SQL server` database and the app uses `dapper` as ORM